CA DREAM ACT (STATE BASED FINANCIAL AID)

 What if you don’t qualify for the California Dream Act?

 Don’t give up!
 All Undocumented Students can go to college and receive private or institutional scholarships!
-Check out E4FC’s detailed list of undergraduate and graduate scholarships that don’t require proof of citizenship.
+Check out our detailed list of undergraduate and graduate scholarships that don’t require proof of citizenship.

 CA DREAM ACT APPLICATION OVERVIEW

-Students and Educators can use E4FC’s California Dream Act Map to identify all the necessary steps in each phase of the application process.
+Students and Educators can use our California Dream Act Map to identify all the necessary steps in each phase of the application process.

-For more information, check out CSAC CA Dream Act Information & Resources
+For more information, check out CSAC’s Resources for California Dream Act Application.

 STEPS TO APPLY